All Episodes

 He wants the rates to go on the middle class, particularly.

-Because he knows that every low information voter in this country knows that he doesn't want any tax increases on the middle class.
+That he can't wait for because he knows that every low-information voter in this country knows that he doesn't want any tax increases on the middle class.

-Throughout the campaign, every debate, the one thing that the Democrats have nailed, particularly for the low information voter, is no way are middle class taxes going up.
+Throughout the campaign, every debate, the one thing that the Democrats have nailed, particularly for the low-information voter, is no way are middle-class taxes going up.

 If they know anything, they know that.